MyRaceData/TRAKBOX/README.md

 # TRAKBOX
-Data acquisition system
+Racing Data Acquisition system

+### Brief
 TrakBox is a data acquisition system built from inexpensive hobbyist level development boards.
 The TrakBox is rigidly mounted inside a competition vehicle and used to evaluate the performance of the vehicle.
 The system runs on a microcomputer.
-The microcomputer used is a LoLin style NodeMCU type esp8266.
 The system includes a GPS sensor, an inertial measurement unit and an environmental sensor.
-There is also a small OLED display and a microSD card module.
-The microSD card is used to write the output from the sensors to a comma delimited text file which can be import into speadsheet for viewing.
+There is also a real time clock, a small OLED display and a microSD card module.
 TrakBox includes a web server that can run a dash display on a cell phone.

+### In Depth
+ The microcomputer used is a LoLin style NodeMCU type esp8266.
 The inertial measurement unit has a 3 axis accelerometer, a 3 axis Gyroscope, a 3 axis Magnetometer and an onboard co-processor to fuse the sensor data.
+The microSD card is used to write the output from the sensors to a comma delimited text file which can be import into speadsheet for viewing.
+The real time clock has a battery backup and syncs with a NTP server on start up.

  Notes: